LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ### Step 5 - Wrap the LED Strip

 - Start at the bottom of the tube.
-- Wrap the LED strip in a spiral pattern all the way to the top.
+- Wrap the LED strip in a spiral pattern, **clockwise**, all the way to the top.
 - Keep spacing consistent for the best flame effect.
 - Secure the strip using hot glue if necessary.
 You can also apply some hot glue to the soldering connections for extra protection.